ruchira-wyncore/report-master-service/README.md

 # restful-sql-calls-controller
-This is a java based springboot app and it will handle restful sql calls to add,delete,modify database tables
+This is a java based springboot app and it will handle restful sql calls to add,delete,modify and view database tables

 This application starts a server at http://localhost:8080 as its a spring boot application which comes with embedded Tomcat server and hence when application is run it starts a server.